pudge330/AdminDashboard/README.md

 ### Rendering in PHP

-If you installed the admin panel skeleton via Composer you will just need ot call the static render method on the `AdminPanelSkeleton`.
+If you installed the admin panel skeleton via Composer you will just need to call the static render method on the `AdminPanelSkeleton` class.

 ```php
 use BAG\AdminPanelSkeleton\AdminPanelSkeleton;